gvwilson/thirdbit/src/fiction/bear/index.md

 "I don't know," Noxy said.
 "Anything out of the ordinary."

-They flew in a slow circle over Ghorahj, scanning the town.
+They flew in a slow circle over Ghohraj, scanning the town.
 People were dumping slop buckets in the drains, opening the awnings over their shops,